Compliance Consulting

 The shared responsibility model defines the division of security obligations between the cloud provider and the customer.
 In healthcare, this model is especially important because HIPAA holds both the covered entity and the business associate (the cloud provider) accountable for ePHI protection, but at different layers.
 The cloud provider is responsible for security of the cloud — physical data center security, hypervisor isolation, network infrastructure, and the availability of their managed services.
 The customer is responsible for security in the cloud — configuring IAM policies, enabling encryption, segmenting networks, managing application security, and maintaining compliance controls.
 For healthcare organizations, this means that signing a BAA with AWS or Azure does not make your workload HIPAA compliant — it only confirms the provider will meet their obligations at the infrastructure layer.
 Your organization must still configure every service correctly, implement access controls that satisfy HIPAA §164.312, enable audit logging, manage encryption keys, and monitor for unauthorized access.
 The most common healthcare cloud breaches result from customer-side configuration errors, not provider infrastructure failures.

 Cloud computing can be significantly more secure for healthcare organizations than traditional on-premise infrastructure when properly architected and managed.
 Major cloud providers invest more in physical security, network protection, threat intelligence, and compliance certifications than virtually any individual healthcare organization can.
 AWS, Azure, and Google Cloud all maintain SOC 2 Type II, ISO 27001, and HITRUST CSF certifications for their healthcare-eligible services, and their security teams monitor for threats at a global scale that no single health system can match.
 The key variable is how the cloud environment is configured and operated.
 A well-architected healthcare cloud environment with defense-in-depth security — layered IAM controls, network segmentation, encryption everywhere, continuous monitoring, and automated compliance enforcement — provides stronger security than a typical on-premise data center with manual processes and aging infrastructure.
 Organizations that experience cloud security incidents in healthcare almost always trace the root cause to configuration mistakes: publicly accessible storage buckets, overly permissive IAM roles, disabled encryption, or missing audit logs.
 A systematic cloud security program with infrastructure-as-code and continuous compliance monitoring prevents these configuration errors.
+Cloud security is typically one component of a broader healthcare security program spanning identity, application, and network defenses across the full environment.

 HIPAA cloud compliance requires implementing the technical safeguards specified in §164.312 of the Security Rule, adapted for cloud environments.
 Access controls (§164.312(a)) require unique user identification through IAM, emergency access procedures for system outages, automatic session termination, and encryption of ePHI at rest.
 Audit controls (§164.312(b)) require logging mechanisms that record who accessed what ePHI, when, and from where — in cloud environments this means CloudTrail, VPC Flow Logs, application-level audit logs, and centralized log aggregation with tamper-proof storage.
 Integrity controls (§164.312(c)) require mechanisms to confirm that ePHI has not been improperly altered or destroyed — implemented through checksums, versioning, and data integrity monitoring.
 Person or entity authentication (§164.312(d)) requires verifying the identity of anyone seeking access to ePHI, implemented through MFA, certificate-based authentication, and identity federation.
 Transmission security (§164.312(e)) requires encryption for ePHI transmitted over electronic networks, implemented through TLS 1.2+ for all API calls, VPN for site-to-site connections, and encrypted database connections.
-Beyond these technical safeguards, cloud environments must also satisfy administrative safeguards including security risk assessments, workforce training, and incident response procedures.
+Beyond these technical safeguards, cloud environments must also satisfy administrative safeguards including HIPAA compliance program development, workforce training, and incident response procedures.

 Healthcare cloud threat monitoring combines cloud-native security services, SIEM platforms, and healthcare-specific detection rules to identify unauthorized access, configuration drift, and active threats in real time.
 These capabilities integrate with broader healthcare cybersecurity programs including penetration testing and vulnerability assessments.
 On AWS, we deploy GuardDuty for machine learning-based threat detection across VPC flow logs, DNS logs, and CloudTrail events; AWS Config with custom rules to detect compliance drift from HIPAA baselines; and Security Hub to aggregate findings into a single prioritized dashboard.
 On Azure, we configure Microsoft Defender for Cloud with the healthcare regulatory compliance dashboard, Sentinel as the SIEM with custom analytics rules for ePHI access patterns, and Azure Monitor with diagnostic settings capturing all resource-level activity.
 Across both platforms, we implement custom detection rules tuned for healthcare threat patterns — unusual ePHI access volumes, access from anomalous geographic locations, privilege escalation attempts, and data exfiltration indicators.
 Alert severity levels are mapped to escalation procedures with defined response times, and critical alerts trigger automated containment actions like revoking compromised credentials or isolating affected resources.
 Continuous compliance dashboards provide real-time visibility into your HIPAA control status, and monthly security reports summarize threats detected, incidents investigated, and compliance posture trends.